Rokenor/MS10-Address-Book-with-Notes/README.md

 ## Data Storage

+The application uses two separate storage files:

+- `storage/addressbook.pkl`: Stores contact information
+- `storage/notes.pkl`: Stores notes and tags

-The application stores data in `storage/addressbook.pkl`.
-This file is automatically created when you first add a contact.
+These files are automatically created when you first add a contact or note.

 ## Contributing